POSITIONS: Co-Defensive Coordinator/Defensive Backs

 RECRUITING AREAS: Southwest Virginia (276 Area Code), Ohio, Pennsylvania, New York, New England

-Brendan O’Brien is in his seventh season as an assistant football coach at Washington and Lee.
-He currently serves as the team's co-defensive coordinator and linebackers coach after previously working with the defensive backs and special teams units.
+Brendan O’Brien is in his ninth season as an assistant football coach at Washington and Lee.
+He currently serves as the team's co-defensive coordinator and defensive backs coach.

 O'Brien's 2013 defense limited opponents to just 339.3 yards and 21.3 points per game as the Generals finished 5-5 overall.
 In his first season as defensive coordinator in 2012, O'Brien helped lead W&L to an 8-3 overall record and an Old Dominion Athletic Conference title.
 He also helped W&L to a combined 16-5 record and one more conference title over the previous two seasons.
 In 2009, he helped guide the Generals’ kickoff return unit to a No. 3 ranking in Division III in kickoff return average, while also helping Jon Kavanagh lead the nation in kickoff return average.

 O’Brien came to W&L from Bowdoin College, where he served as assistant football coach and recruiting coordinator during the 2008 season.
 O’Brien worked with the safeties, kickers and was the special teams coordinator, helping the Polar Bears to a 4-4 overall record.
 He was also an athletic department admissions liaison, working with all 31 Bowdoin sports in their recruiting efforts.